The Upper Stair Hall

 The upper stair hall is no exception to that role.
 This space connects the very public Grand Salon with the private bedrooms of the family.
 However, the upper stair hall also provides access to the cupola used by the family and guests.
 This octagonal room on the roof could be opened for ventilation in warmer months while allowing for a view of Belmont’s gardens and the vistas from the high hill on which the Acklens built.
 We know there was a telescope in the room which meant it was also used for viewing the heavens.
 Thus the upper stair hall had a public function, and its finishes were consistent with the elaborate décor of the Grand Salon, the largest domestic room of antebellum Tennessee.

-When financial commitments for restoring the upper stair hall and staircase came to the mansion staff we were thrilled.
-And ready to begin work!
+When financial commitments for restoring the upper stair hall and staircase came to the mansion staff we were grateful.
+And ready to begin work.

 Research into finishes of the stair hall told us the floor was originally marbelized, the columns and pilasters had been painted white and portraits hung on the walls.
 The free flying staircase leading to the cupola had been stabilized in the 1990s, but its finishes needed to be corrected.
 Again, research was needed.
 What was revealed was a mahogany stain on newel posts, balusters and handrails.
 All treads and risers had been grained to appear as though they were oak.